Skip to content

 OpenGradient Architecture

-OpenGradient's novel Hybrid AI Compute Architecture (HACA) leverages node specialization to create a powerful, versatile platform.
+OpenGradient's novel Hybrid AI Compute Architecture (HACA) leverages node specialization to create a powerful, versatile platform that provides efficient and scalable inference capabilities while remaining fully verifiable and decentralized.

 NOTE